christian-bick/uplink-slack/README.md

 Now, install and test the app on both teams while running `npm run beta`.

-Create a test token under *Custom Integrations* on *slack.com* for each Slack team to later use them as *_ADMIN_TOKEN.
-Test tokens are issued with all scopes and wen can use them on all API methods independent of app scopes.
+Create a test token under *Custom Integrations* on *slack.com* for each Slack team to later use them as *_ADMIN_TOKEN*.
+We need a dedicated admin token to prepare and clean up before and after our tests.
+Test tokens are different from normal app tokens in that they are issued with all scopes and that they can also be used with restricted API methods.

-Finally, add a file called `cypress.env.json` to the project root and replace *all values* with your *own data* for your *current* and *contact* users:
+Finally, add a file called `cypress.env.json` to the project root and replace *all values* with your *own values* for your *current* and *contact* users:

 ```